harel-coffee/BAYES-CLASSIFICATION-USING-CONDITIONAL-PROBABILITY-APPROXIMATIONS-auto/README.md

 3/ Select the you want to run in line 462

 FILE = 'file_name'

-4/ Experiments.ipynb allows you to select the features to be evaluated, this can be done in line 469 final_features = "string_list_of_features' eg. ['0','1','5']
+4/ Experiments.ipynb allows you to select the features to be evaluated, this can be done in line 469

+final_features = "string_list_of_features' eg. ['0','1','5']

-5/ Finally you can set the parameter kappa for the model in line 471 kappa = int eg. 42
+5/ Finally you can set the parameter, kappa for the model in line 471

+kappa = int eg. 42